 Our Pick for Best Crankbait Rod

-We looked at a combination of Price, features, and variants to come to our conclusion of best crankbait rod.
+We looked at a combination of price, features, and variants to come to our conclusion of top performing crankbait rod.
 And we came at a tie for two different brands.
 The St Croix Mojo Bass Glass, and the Abu Garcia Ike Signature delay Rods.
 These 2 rods have a great price point and their features such as the flex coatings and quality construction of the rod for the Mojo Bass Glass, and the unique tip action couple with a strong blank in the Ike Signature Delay win in our book.

 What to Look For in a Crankbait Rod: Buyers’ Guide

 The number one thing to look for in the rod for throwing your favorite crankbaits is some type of glass construction, or glass/carbon hybrid production.
-Other things which you should consider are high quality items like reel seats, line guides, quality grips, and resin coatings.
+Other features of the rod which you should consider are high quality items like reel seats, line guides, quality grips, and resin coatings.
 Other features are more of a personal preference.
 Things such as split grips vs. solid full grips, or foam vs cork.
 We’ll look at some of these considerations below.

 What Makes a Crankbait Rod Different?